Diyar/aws-s3/git-training-master/105-Start-working-on-repo.md

 origin is actually your remote repository on github

-get-config --list --show what configuration setting
+git config --list   >>  what is configuration setting